MS Signature Model Mark 3

 Pickup (optional): Highlander, internal or external battery

 The Mark 3 Martin Simpson model has a big sound, bigger than that of a 000 size guitar, but without the boomy bass of some jumbo and dreadnought guitars.
-And the volume isn’t at the expense of sustain, both bass and treble sustain well.
+The volume isn’t at the expense of sustain, both bass and treble sustain well.

 Standard string spacing at nut and bridge is wide, to suit finger-picking; plectrum players usually prefer closer spacing and I can close up the spacing if asked to do so.